-Embedding is a function that performs S-parameter transformation via integration of some virtual circuit into the real network (see figure below).

-The embedding function mathematically simulates the DUT parameters after adding the fixture circuits.
+Embedding is a function of the S-parameter transformation via integration of some virtual circuit into the real network (See figure below).
+The embedding function allows to mathematically simulate the DUT parameters after adding the fixture circuits.

 The embedding function is an inverted de-embedding function.